jackbittiner/Festival-Website/README.md

 As you can see from the webpage, it is looking a little empty and sad.
 I'm currently waiting on Ruta to send over all the information and pictures that she wants on the website.

+Also probably a big refactor.
+I know this is a project that only I will ever touch, I still don't like how messy some of the HTML is.

 #### Shameless Promotion for a Good Friend